 From the moment tat Prince Albert began to consider te mairrage of is eldest daujter, it was a dynastic match with Prussia.
 The Prince's view of the Prussian Royal family was one of his faulty judgements.
 There were in fact not many, but this was one of them.
 He was right that Prussia would evebntually unite Germany, but he was wrong that the Hohenzollers would ever truly accept constitutional government.
 It was at Balmoral in 1855 that the engagement was settled.
 It was not immediately announced.
 Vicky was only 14, do the actual wedding would have to be delayed.
 Albert monopolized Frederich's time at Balmoral, talking at length about European politics, especially Prussia's "deplorable policies.
 Soon he would begin instructing Vicky on her future role.
 The instructions went on until the mairrage and when Vicky set off to Berlin she had essays her father had assigned with his corrections and notes with her.

 Frederick was born in 1831, the son of the future King Wilhelm I of Prussia at Potsdam.
 When his father succeeded to the throne of Prussia in 1861, Frederick became Crown Prince Frederick William.
 Frederick was liberal in his political views, uncharacteristic for the Hohenzollerens.
 He opposed Count von Bismark throught his long term as Chancellor.
-Prince Frederich was a man of learing and culture.
-He first meant Vicky as a young man in London during his father's visit to the Great Exhibition in 1851.
+Prince Frederich was a man of learning and culture.
+He first meant Vicky as a young man pf age 20 years in London during his father's visit to the Great Exhibition in 1851.
 Vicky was only 10 years old, but was able to speak to him in inpecable German.

 of the royal museums.
 They shared the liberal principles represented by the constitutional English monarchy.
 The mairrage was the centerpiece of the royal family and the British Government's policy of

 weaving a pattern of family relationships with major royal families of Europe.
-This was potentially the most important mairrage of the 19th century.
+This was potentially the most important marriage of the 19th century.
 Both had liberal ideas and could have helped direct Germany down the path of liberal democracy.
-But such as not to be.
+But such was not to be.
 She strove to introduce English manners and the precepts of constitutional monarachy, but was opposed by Bismark.
 Frederick was not well by the time his father died.
 He reigned only a few days.